-- Bring the ATV to a stop by applying the front and rear brakes, shift into first gear, and then stop the engine. - 2.
-With the front and rear brakes applied, apply the parking brake. - 3.
-Release the front and rear brakes.
+- 1. Bring the ATV to a stop by applying the brakes. - 2.
+With the brake pedal applied, shift into first gear and then stop the engine. - 3.
+Apply the parking brake.

 Accessories and loading

 Genuine Yamaha Accessories

 Choosing accessories for your ATV is an important decision.
 Genuine Yamaha Accessories, which are available only from a Yamaha dealer, have been designed, tested, and approved by Yamaha for use on your ATV.
 Many companies with no connection to Yamaha manufacture parts and accessories or offer other modifications for Yamaha vehicles.
 Yamaha is not in a position to test the products that these aftermarket companies produce.
 Therefore, Yamaha can neither endorse nor recommend the use of accessories not sold by Yamaha or modifications not specifically recommended by Yamaha, even if sold and installed by a Yamaha dealer.